formalize/coq-vyper/README.md

 This is a toy verified compiler for a small uint256-only language that is a dialect of [Vyper](https://github.com/vyperlang/vyper) or [Fe](https://github.com/ethereum/fe).
 It is not very useful currently since it does not support even maps, but it demonstrates verified compilation of all the checked arithmetic and all the usual control flow into Yul.

 # What Does it Do

 The verified part transforms an AST to an AST.
+It is defined in [Compile.v](Compile.v).
-Neither parsing the source nor printing the resulting AST are verified.
+Parsing the source and printing the result are not verified.

 The compiler features a preliminary pass that decorates each function with a maximal possible call depth (or detects recursion).
 After that, it performs 6 passes:
 1. resolves calls; processes assertions and augmented assignments; converts range loops to the less restrictive counted loops; makes AST more regular